alegresor/QMCGenerators.jl/docs/src/tutorial.md

  0.4375  0.9375  0.1875
 ```

 Alternative Lattice generating vectors are available in [this directory](https://github.com/alegresor/QMCGenerators.jl/tree/main/src/LATSEQ).
-For Lattices, you also need to pass the $m$ value in the file name after the path
+For Lattices, after supplying the path you also need to pass the $m$ value in the file name

 ```jldoctest
 ls = LatticeSeqB2(3,"exod8_base2_m13.txt",13)